rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

  It is due to the two's complement notation  for signed integers.

-Numbers with with a lot of zeros cost less gas, but for small negative numbers, the representation will be largely non-zero since the bits are inversed.
+Numbers with a lot of zeros cost less gas, but for small negative numbers, the representation will be largely non-zero since the bits are inversed.

 For example, -1 is represented as 0xFFFF....FFFF